-That being said, the ETF currently tracks 31 holdings, with its biggest one being Keyence Corp.
-(TYO:6861), a company based in Japan that develops, manufactures, and sells automatic controlled equipment.
+That being said, the ETF currently tracks 29 holdings, with its biggest one being NVIDIA, followed by Intuitive Surgical (NASDAQ:ISRG).

 The Industrial Innovation ETF came into effect on September 30, 2014, and primarily focuses on advancements in autonomous vehicles, robotics, 3D printing, and energy storage technology that enhances productivity and reduces costs.

 As of March 31, 2017, the fund describes itself as companies that may “benefit from the development of new products or services, technological improvements and advancements in scientific research related to, among other things, energy automation and manufacturing materials, and transportation.”

 According to its website, by 2035 over $12 trillion will be invested in automation and robotics.